Kaiser Motors: History

-Kaiser-Frazer was able to work out deals with General Motors to purchase GM Hydramatic automatic transmissions, and also detuned Rocket 88 engines from Oldsmobile with deliveries starting in the 1952 model year.
-The deal was contingent on Olds expanding its Lansing, MI, engine production facility but that expansion was cancelled due to military needs for the Korean War.
-K-F had their own V8 engine development program that ran through 1949 but, as the lead engineers on the team stated to the Society of Automotive Engineers (SAE) they found their work was leading down a "blind alley" and would not succeed.
-Frazer cars ended up suffering as a luxury and upper medium priced models due to changing market conditions, just as Hudson and Studebaker experienced during the 1950s.
+Kaiser-Frazer worked out deals with General Motors to purchase GM Hydramatic automatic transmissions and detuned Rocket 88 engines from Oldsmobile, with deliveries starting in the 1952 model year.
+The deal was contingent on Olds expanding its Lansing, MI, engine production facility.
+Still, that expansion was canceled due to military needs for the Korean War.
+K-F had their own V8 engine development program that ran through 1949 but, as the lead engineers on the team stated to the Society of Automotive Engineers (SAE) they found their work was leading down a "blind alley" and would fail.

+Due to changing market conditions, Frazer cars were not as competitive as luxury and upper-medium priced models.
+This was similar to the experience of Hudson and Studebaker during the 1950s.
 The Henry J, while a reasonable idea, was restricted by the terms of a re-capitalization loan the government made to the company in the fall of 1949.
 Kaiser-Frazer labor agreements resulted in the company paying the highest wages of any American automaker while having a productivity rate of only 60–65% in return.
-Kaiser tried to resolve its deficiencies with schemes like elaborate designer interiors with fancy dashboards and upholstery.
-A line of "Traveler" sedans with the trunk connected to the interior of the car were an improvised attempt at marketing a model to compete with standard station wagon designs.
+Kaiser tried to resolve its deficiencies with schemes like elaborate designer interiors with upscale dashboards and upholstery.
+A line of "Traveler" sedans with the trunk connected to the interior of the car was an improvised attempt at marketing a model to compete with the standard station wagon designs.

 The last Kaisers were produced in America during the 1955 model year.
-Close to 760,000 cars were produced of all makes and models between May 1946 and September 1955.
-At the end of 1955, the management team of the Henry J. Kaiser Company used Kaiser Motors Corporation to create a new holding company encompassing the various Kaiser industrial activities.
-Kaiser Motors' name was changed to Kaiser Industries Corporation, and functioned as a holding company for various Kaiser business holdings including Willys Motors Incorporated.
+Close to 760,000 cars were built of all makes and models between May 1946 and September 1955.
+At the end of 1955, the Henry J. Kaiser Company management team used Kaiser Motors Corporation to create a new holding company encompassing the various Kaiser industrial activities.
+Kaiser Motors' name was changed to Kaiser Industries Corporation, and it functioned as a holding company for various Kaiser business holdings, including Willys Motors Incorporated.

 While U.S. production of Kaiser and Willys passenger cars ceased in 1955, production of Willys Jeeps in Toledo, Ohio, continued.
 Kaiser continued automobile production in Argentina under the Industrias Kaiser Argentina (IKA) company established in Santa Isabel, Córdoba and Willys passenger cars moved to Brazil under the Willys-Overland do Brasil company, using the U.S. dies, well into the 1960s.

 The company changed its name to Kaiser Jeep in 1963.
 By 1969, Kaiser Industries decided to leave the auto business, which was sold to American Motors Corporation (AMC) in 1970.
 As part of the transaction, Kaiser acquired a 22% interest in AMC, which it later divested.
 Included in the sale was the General Products Division, which Kaiser had purchased from Studebaker in 1964 as Studebaker prepared to leave the auto business.
-AMC renamed the division AM General, which still operates today, and is best known as the manufacturer of the Humvee and civilian Hummer H1.
+AMC renamed the division AM General.
+The company continues operations and is best known as the manufacturer of the Humvee and civilian Hummer H1.